-Zweig's strategic focus throughout the organization has provided cutting-edge, relevant and reliable technology in business efficiencies, baseball operations and fan experience.
-Since joining the D-backs, his department has created several industry-leading and innovative fan experience technologies at Chase Field and Salt River Fields at Talking Stick, the team's Spring Training home.
-These include new WiFi for business and fans in 2018, iBeacons for a more enhanced Mobile Fan Interaction experience, enhanced cellular services with a distributed antenna system, new ballpark kiosks and applications for the team's fan loyalty and sweepstakes programs and a mobile food-ordering platform allowing fans to order food from their cell phones and pick up at an express lane.
+Zweig's strategic focus throughout the organization has provided leading-edge, relevant and reliable technology in business efficiencies, baseball operations and fan experience.
+Since joining the D-backs, his department has created several industry leading and innovative fan experience technologies at Chase Field and Salt River Fields at Talking Stick, the team's Spring Training home.
+These include new state-of-the-art WiFi, iBeacons for a more enhanced Mobile Fan Interaction experience, enhanced cellular services with a distributed antenna system, new ballpark kiosks and applications for the team's fan loyalty and sweepstakes programs.
 His team also created and installed dynamic signage and video walls in several locations throughout Chase Field and Salt River Fields to allow for team brand messaging, fan information, player and media communications and corporate partners branding.
 Zweig helped to architect integrations with various partner technologies for ticketing (Ticketmaster), D-bucks loaded tickets (IMS) and two point-of-sale systems (Micros and Retail Pro) allowing for concession stand and Team Shop sales.

-Zweig works closely with the baseball operations department and coaching staff to improve various aspects of tools and technologies used for baseball, including video technologies for the Major League team and Minor League affiliates, scouting technologies, coaching aids and communication platforms for the training staff, among others.
+Zweig has worked closely with the baseball operations department and coaching staff to improve various aspects of tools and technologies used for baseball, including video technologies for the Major League team and Minor League affiliates, scouting technologies, coaching aids and communication platforms for the training staff, among others.

 The Illinois native has focused on improving internal business operations by designing a Business Applications platform to allow for internal business/employee collaborations as well as providing the organization better business analytics and decision-making tools through its business intelligence capabilities, thus improving the company’s speed of business.
 This includes the development of industry-leading CRM tools for Ticketing and Corporate Partnerships.